keithalewis/math/apl.md

 via $f(x,y) = z$, $f\in Z^{X\times Y}, if and only if $(gx)y = z$, $g\in Z^{Y^X}$
 for $x\in X$, $y\in Y$, $z\in Z$.
 We write this correspondence as $(X\times Y)\to Z \cong X\to(Y\to Z)$.
-Going from left to right is _currying_ and going from right to left is _uncurrying_.

 Given $f\colon X\to Y$ and any set $Z$ define $f^Z\colon X^Z\to Y^Z$ by $(f^Zx)z = fxz\in Y$ for $x\in X^Z$, $z\in Z$